You’ve probably read many opinions about the pros and cons of credit cards.

 Regardless of what everyone else says, you need to start with one question and answer it honestly with either “Yes” or “No.”

 If you are unsure what it means, here are a few questions that will help you decide your answer.

-Think about your past 3 months purchases.
-Try to be as honest as you can when answering to each question.
+Think about your past three months’ purchases.
+Try to be as honest as you can when answering each question.

 No one is judging you.

-It’s to assess your spending habits, whether it’s getting out of control or you’re in total control.
+It’s to assess your spending habits—whether they’re getting out of control or you’re in total control.

-- Did you plan for your purchase, spending several days/weeks looking for a bargain and comparing the prices/reading reviews?
+- Did you plan for your purchase, spending several day or weeks looking for a bargain, comparing prices, or reading reviews?
 Or did you buy them straight?